Do you need to use a tomato cage or a steak to support tomatoes?

 This picture was taken a few weeks later and you can see the extent of the lean due to lack of support.

-To prevent this from happening a much taller and much thicker steak should be used to support the growing plants and prevent it from leaning.
+To prevent this from happening a much taller and much thicker stake should be used to support the growing plant and prevent it from leaning.

 There are four steps involved as shown below.